-Free2Hope and JCSDA have joined forces on a NEW PROGRAM to better serve the Vulnerable Missing, Runaways & At-Risk Juveniles in Kentucky and Southern Indiana.
+Free2Hope and JCSDA have joined forces on a NEW PROGRAM to serve better the Vulnerable Missing, Runaways & At-Risk Juveniles in Kentucky and Southern Indiana.

 Immediately call your local law enforcement agency.

-After filing a missing person report, the family representative should then contact us.
-One of our Search Coordinators will then gather information from the family representative regarding the circumstances surrounding the missing person’s disappearance.
+After filing a missing person report, the family representative should contact us.
+One of our Search Coordinators will then gather information from the family representative regarding the circumstances surrounding the missing person's disappearance.

 • An accurate description of the missing person